 The Company's financial assets exposed to interest rate risk consist of cash and cash equivalents balances.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As at June 30, 2019, the Company did not have any investments in investment-grade short-term deposit certificates.
+As at September 30, 2019, the Company did not have any investments in investment-grade short-term deposit certificates.
 The Company's loans payable are not exposed to interest rate risk given interest rates on loans are fixed.
+The Company's Loan with Trafigura is exposed to interest rate risk as interest payments are calculated using the 3-month LIBOR rate.